-Google Analytics: The search engine offers more tools and resources outside of Google Ads and their keyword planner.
+Google Analytics: Google Analytics is an analysis tool.
+The search engine offers more tools and resources outside of Google Ads and their keyword planner.
 After running campaigns of keywords, Google Analytics focuses strictly on data.
 From there, companies can analyze what is and isn’t working.

 Google Trends: You can use Google Trends to see what’s the newest trending then/most searched thing.
 It also allows for a demographics element so you can see what’s popular in a certain region.
 There’s also the option of comparing it to another state.

 You can also use tools to estimate keyword traffic and determine your conversion rate.